not

 7.12.
 A unit can select the "pursuit" option in strategic movement.
 If it does so, then if an enemy unit leaves its strategic square, it will attempt to follow that enemy unit.
 It may fail due to rule 7.7.
 If a unit has both a strategic movement path and the pursuit option selected, it will follow the strategic path and attempt pursuit until it makes a successful pursuit, at which time its strategic path will be cancelled and it will exclusively pursue for the rest of the turn.
 A unit in pursuit mode will make a forced march to pursue if it can do so.

 7.13.
 A unit can select the "march to battle" option in strategic movement.
 If it does so, and does not have a specified strategic move to make, then it will find the largest battle (strategic square with at least one same-side or actively allied unit and at least one hostile unit present) in or adjacent to its own strategic square.
 If the largest battle is in its own square, it will not move.
 Otherwise it will move to the square with the largest battle, force marching to do so if necessary.
 If there are no battles in the same or adjacent square the unit will not move.
 A unit which makes a move due to a march to battle order will cancel all programmed strategic movement later in the turn.
 A unit with a specified strategic path will not march to battle until it completes its specified path, unless it has empty boxes in its movement path, in which case it will attempt to move to battle during the phases in which it has no planned strategic move.
+Similarly, a unit can March to Allies or March to Enemies, in which case it will find the adjacent strategic square with the most allied or enemy units, respectively, and move there, unless there are more allies/enemies in its current strategic square, in which case it will not move.
+If a unit specifies more than one of these options, then March to Battle takes priority, followed by March to Allies, and then March to Enemy.

 7.14.